-To set up your thermostat for use with the energy saver, set it in the appropriate mode and set the temperature to your preference.

-NOTE: Your heating and cooling system will always be off if you set your thermostat to Off mode.
+NOTE: To set up your thermostat for use with a PESM, set it in the appropriate mode and set the temperature to your preference.
+Your heating and cooling system will always be off if you set your thermostat to Off mode.
 The PESM cannot turn it back on.
 The PESM cannot make your system cool below the thermostat's cool setting, or heat above the thermostat's heat setting.